Initial unemployment claims in Georgia down again

-ATLANTA - First-time unemployment claims in Georgia declined last week (week of Aug.
-23) for the sixth week in a row, the state Department of Labor reported Thursday, Sept.
-3.
+First-time unemployment claims in Georgia declined last week for the sixth week in a row, the state Department of Labor reported Thursday.

 For the week ending Aug.
 29, initial claims totaled 51,283, down 5,485 from the previous week.